skypjack/entt/README.md

 that is why there exist both a managed and an unmanaged event bus.

 The API of a bus is a kind of subset of the one of a signal.
-First of all, it requires all the types of events are specified when the bus is declared:
+First of all, it requires that all the types of events are specified when the bus is declared:

 ```cpp
 struct AnEvent { int value; };